 - When to go: The wall faces east, so you’ll want to go in the late afternoon when the sun is behind the building.

-Love Wall Houston (1505 St. Emanuel) by Whaley Fine Art
+Love Wall Houston (1505 St. Emanuel) by Whaley Fine Art (PAINTED OVER)

 - Why it’s awesome: This mural is a giant rainbow doodle from your middle school notebook.
 It’s full of color, life and love.
 And let’s be real, we can always use a bit more love in the world.
 Also, this wall is in a super fun area in EaDo with a bunch of different murals around the block.
 Be sure to check them all out!